Drexel-UHC/covid_inequities_project/Outcomes/totals/README.md

 # totals/

-This folder the COVID-19 outcomes data presented on the dashboard including: cumulative rates by ZCTA and by Race/Ethnicity.
+This folder contains the COVID-19 outcomes data presented on the dashboard including: cumulative rates by ZCTA and by Race/Ethnicity.
 Please see below for details about each file.

 ## byRace_bchc.csv